Pakistani rice dishes

-Pakistani rice dishes are very popular in most regions of Pakistan, which is a major exporter and consumer of rice.
-Basmati is typically used, and rice dishes are sometimes eaten mixed with other dishes.
+Pakistani rice dishes are popular across the country, and based on Pakistan's role major producer, consumer, and exporter rice, with Basmati being the most commonly used variety.
+Rice is often served alongside or mixed with other dishes.

-The most simple dish of Pakistani cuisine is plain cooked rice (chawal) eaten with dal (lentil).
-Khichdi is plain cooked rice cooked with dal.
-The Karhi chawal is plain cooked rice eaten with karhi.
-Biryani is cooked with beef, lamb, chicken, fish or shrimp.
+One of the simplest and most common meals in Pakistani cuisine is plain cooked rice (chawal) paired with dal (lentils).
+Khichdi is a comforting dish made by cooking rice and dal together, while Karhi chawal consists of plain rice served with karhi, a yogurt-based curry.
+Biryani, a beloved dish, is prepared with beef, lamb, chicken, fish or shrimp offering a rich and flavorful rice experience.

 Plain cooked rice

 The rice is rinsed a few times in water and drained until the water turns from milky to clear.
 The rice should be soaked in water for at least 30 minutes before cooking.
 The unsoaked rice takes 25 minutes to parboil, whereas the soaked grains take only 15 minutes.
 Rice should be parboiled till al dente.
 Place the presoaked rice into a pot with some cold tap water at a ratio of about 1 cup rice to 1.5 cups water.
-Cook the rice, with he pot lid open, at medium heat till the water is mostly evaporated and tiny pockets of air are visibly forming in the rice as the water level evaporates and goes down below the rice.
+Cook the rice, with the pot lid open, at medium heat till the water is mostly evaporated and tiny pockets of air are visibly forming in the rice as the water level evaporates and goes down below the rice.
 Once the water is almost fully evaporated, turn the heat to its lowest possible setting and close the lid with as tight a seal as possible.
 The aim now is to let the last bit of water steam in the pot and the rice will become al dente in the steam, this usually takes anywhere from 3 to 7 minutes.